ulvus/3bi-hack/README.md

-# 3bi-hack
-3 buttons interface hack
+# 3 buttons interface

+file, social, and payment

+3bi, A casestudy